PerfectApology.com

 Man upset and holding his head in front of his computer typing a letter to boss

-So, taking the time to craft and properly format a sincere apology letter to your boss is an important first step.
+So, making an effort to craft and properly format a sincere apology letter to your boss is an important first step.

-We've found that the most common reasons for these types of mea culpas range from making a simple mistake, absence from work, unprofessional conduct, unprofessional behavior, poor performance, misconduct, insubordination, being late or not showing up at all.
+Apologies to bosses typically stem from various reasons, including a simple mistake, absence from work, unprofessional conduct or behavior, subpar or poor performance, misconduct, insubordination, being late or not showing up at all.

 The table below includes a sample apology along with notes so that you can tailor your letter to your particular situation.